 We believe that sound corporate governance is essential to the well-being of our business and our ability to generate long-term sustainable returns.
-We are committed to the highest standards of governance.
+As such, we are committed to the highest standards of governance.

 Our Board of Directors is composed of 12 Directors, including nine independent non-executive Directors.
 There are currently two women on the Board.
 The Board is supported by four Board committees: Audit, Compensation, Governance and Nominating, and Related Party and Conduct Review.